Dining near Captain’s Walk and around Hilton Head

 The French Bakery & European Cuisine

 This is one of our favorite breakfast places on Hilton Head.
-I can get a traditional breakfast (eggs, bacon, sausage, toast) and my family can get some omlets, Croque Monsieur or french toast.
+I can get a traditional breakfast (eggs, bacon, sausage, toast) and my family can get some omelets, Croque Monsieur or french toast.
 But I can never resist the pastries!
 My favorite (at the moment) is the cinnamon croissant.
-I could easily eat 3 but I limit myself to one.
+I could easily eat 2 but I limit myself to one.
 They also have lunch, with sandwiches and (if available) a she-crab soup that is outstanding.
+Note – if you decide to box up some pastries to go, be aware that your bill can become pricy very quickly.
+It is very easy to quickly reach $100 in a single box.
+Also – if you don’t make it there before 9am you should expect to wait.